developer-zebra/developer-zebra-site/src/oeminfo/consume/index.md

 ### Acquire OS update info

-6. Get the AUTHORITY, PROVIDER and API using the following code:<br>
+6. Get the AUTHORITY, PROVIDER and API using the following Java code:<br>

         :::java
         // OS UPDATE URI